-Children are introduced to Spanish from the EYFS and receive a weekly 30 minute lesson from a native speaking teacher which is supplemented by an additional 30 minute lesson from the class teacher.
-This is the case for each year group.
+Children are introduced to Spanish from the EYFS and children in KS1 receive a weekly 30 minute lesson from a native speaking teacher.
+Years 3-6 receive a weekly 45 minute lesson.
 This enables the children to develop early language acquisition skills that facilitate their understanding of the patterns of language and how these differ from, or are similar to, English.
 Lessons across the Key Stages support the skills of speaking, listening, reading and writing (KS2):

 • Children are taught to listen attentively to spoken language and respond, joining in with songs, rhymes and games.

 • Links have been developed with secondary schools and both feeder schools offer Spanish as the MFL choice.

 • Children have an international link with a school in Seville.

 • Children develop an appreciation of a variety of stories, songs, poems and rhymes in Spanish that are delivered through the curriculum content as well as by a native Spanish speaker.